 From Fig.~\ref{fig:iter} we can also observe the performance change for different number of iterations when conducting iterative tuning.
 With the self-verify data, the score first increases and then keeps comparably stable as the iterations increases, showing that the verification capability helps improve model performance on downstream QA, while requiring the data quality to be high enough with a certain granularity.
 From the curve we recommend conducting at least 3 iterations, while it depends on actual situation in practical implementation.

 \textbf{Ablation Study}.
 We assess the effectiveness of our strategies by side experiments in LooGLE and ASQA, and provide the results in Table~\ref{tab:loogle} and~\ref{tab:asqa}.
 To validate the quality of self annotated data, we try to replace the annotation model with GPT-4-turbo (``GPT Data'') in LooGLE, and further replace the data with golden training set (``Golden'') in ASQA.
-We find that the eventual scores are not much higher than current setting, especially when compared with the original setting without adaptation, proving the usefulness of self annotation.
+We find that the eventual scores are not much higher than current setting, especially when compared with the vanilla setting without adaptation, proving the usefulness of self annotation.

-By conducting ablation study on ASQA, we prove that the long-dependency annotation (``Ours'' vs. ``\textit{wo} long'') plays a vital role, in which the comprehensive responses are expected.
+By conducting ablation study on ASQA, we prove that the long-dependency annotation (``Ours'' vs. ``\textit{w/o} long'') plays a vital role, in which the comprehensive responses are expected.
 Considering the higher time cost (about 4 times of short-dependency), we discard this strategy to the local QA task in LooGLE.
-Meanwhile, self-verify tuning (``Ours'' vs. ``\textit{wo} verify'') also helps improve the performance for both dataset by correcting errors of the current stage in a targeted manner.
+Meanwhile, self-verify tuning (``Ours'' vs. ``\textit{w/o} verify'') also helps improve the performance for both dataset by correcting errors of the current stage in a targeted manner.

-To explore the mechanism of improvement more clearly, we also conduct a cross-validation on LooGLE (``\textit{wo} know''), in which the amount of training data keeps the same while the exact information corresponding to the test questions are removed during self-annotation.
+To explore the mechanism of improvement more clearly, we also conduct a cross-validation on LooGLE (``\textit{w/o} know''), in which the amount of training data keeps the same while the exact information corresponding to the test questions are removed during self-annotation.
 We can see that the self adaptation still helps refine the performance, but worse than the complete setting.
-This indicates that domain knowledge from KB and task format is the main reason of the score rising, while the precise information related to the test data also helps the improvement.
+This indicates that domain knowledge from KB and task format is the main reason of the score rising, while the precise information related to the test data also helps.